 As you get started, you may be tempted to buy every office supply imaginable to make your system just right (please tell me I’m not the only one who’s compulsive about paper and office supplies!).
 On the other hand, you may be wondering which supplies are really necessary to make this system work.
 The good news is not much!

 Let’s take a look at some of the most common supplies:

 - Binder.
 The binder is the backbone of the whole system.
 You can start with a 1″ binder, but — depending on what purpose your home management notebook will serve — you may need to upgrade to a larger one at some point.Binders can be found for as low as $1 in plain, utilitarian colors.
 However, if you have a little more to spend, buying a binder that appeals to you visually is a good way to motivate yourself to use the system consistently.
 I also think these zippered binders would be great for a household management system, especially if you use it on a daily basis and want to be able to take it with you on the go.
-These Flip Back 360 binders by Avery are very cool too, and they allow you to fold it in half like a spiral notebook so that you can easily use it like a clipboard to add notes and information!
+The poly binders by Company Folders are extremely durable, which makes them an excellent choice if you want your notebook to last a long time.

 - Tab Dividers.
 Tab dividers are another necessity of home management notebooks because they allow you to divide the information into categories for easy reference.
 They typically come in packs of 5, 8, 10, 12 or 15, so you’ll want to have a general idea of how many categories you’re going to use before you choose a set.Again, there are many different features to consider, but the least expensive tab dividers start under a dollar.
 You’ll want to choose between tabs that allow you to insert a label versus those that you write on.
 Some come with printable stickers and templates so that you can print your labels, and you can also get tab dividers with rewriteable tabs.
 And depending on your needs, you may choose ones with pockets or page protectors.